jamiefolsom/arbotopia/_posts/2019-06-04-full-circle.md

 feature_photo: ''

 ---
-While I have been into nature most of my life, I didn't get serious about birding until the '80's.
+Although I have been into nature most of my life, I didn't get serious about birding until the '80's.
 A friend and I used to go to Mass Audubon's Joppa Flats Education Center for Wednesday Morning Birding every Spring.
-The Director (and founder) of Joppa at that time, Bill Gette, led a three hour tour on Plum Island and other good birding locations in Essex County and it was there that I really got hooked on birding.
-Thus it was a special treat when I led a walk on Arboretum's Peters Hill for a group from Joppa Flats who meet monthly for some nature excursion.
-The Wonder and the Wow, as the group is called, was composed of 12 enthusiastic birders and I did my best to wow them with the wonders of the Arnold Arboretum.
-Mid-day at the end of the spring migration didn't make it easy.
+The Director of Joppa at that time, Bill Gette, led a three hour tour on Plum Island and other good birding locations in Essex County and it was there that I really got hooked on birding.
+Thus it was a special treat when I led a walk on Arboretum's Peters Hill for a group from Joppa Flats who meet monthly for a nature excursion.
+The Wonder and the Wow, as the group is called, was composed of 12 enthusiastic birders and I did my best to wow them with the wonders of the Arnold Arboretum!
+Mid-day at the end of the spring migration didn't make it easy to find birds.
 Kicking off the walk were two lovely Cedar Waxwings:

 ![](/images/P1000736.jpg)

-Our waxwings were showing the bright red tips on the wing feathers as in this image, plus the black mask and yellow terminal tail band  At the end of the walk a keen-eyed birder found the bird's nest in a nearby tree hawthorn tree!
+Our waxwings were showing the bright red tips on the wing feathers as in this image, plus the black mask and yellow terminal tail band  At the end of the walk a keen-eyed birder found these bird's nest in a nearby tree hawthorn tree!

 We also viewed an old oriole nest where I had seen a pair of chickadees building within it [several weeks ago](https://www.arbotopia.com/2019/05/05/early-spring-peters-hill-walk.html).
 On closer inspection today the old nest was empty and was bottomless.
 Either a predator attacked, or the chickadees misjudged how much weight the well built, but year old, nest could support.